-Welcome to greene edition in these scary times.
+Welcome to greene edition in these scary times for some thoughts abour business and pandemic.
 Thanks for stopping by today.
 I hope you are riding this tiger in an enjoyable way….
-Today I will share some ideas about business and pandemic.

 HOW PAST PANDEMINCS CAN PREPARE BUSINESSES TO FACE NEW ONES